Decoding the PMP Exam Passing Score

 The Science Behind a Fair Assessment: Psychometric Analysis

-This rigorous approach guarantees that every PMP candidate is evaluated against the same high standard of competence.
-Passing means you've unequivocally demonstrated the required level of project management knowledge and skill, irrespective of the specific questions presented on your exam.
+This approach ensures that every candidate is measured against the same high standard of competence.
+Passing the exam shows you have the necessary project management knowledge and skills, no matter which specific questions appeared on your test.

 The Deliberate Shift from a Fixed Score